shiv123-max/LinkSharingClient/README.md

-# Introduction of Website
+# Introduction of Link Sharer App

-This website helps you to share any data as a shortened URL and you can also shorten a very long URL
+This website helps you to share any data as a shortened URL and you can also shorten a very long URL.